Help - Maintaining your approvals - Radiation Assurance

 If you meet neither of these criteria then you should follow your local processes to update Part B Section 3.

-For information on notifying an amendment to other relevant review bodies, refer to the amendment guidance for all review bodies.
+For information on notifying a modification to other relevant review bodies, refer to the modification guidance for all review bodies.

 This page provides the following information:

-If a change or amendment will affect the information in Part B Section 3 you’ll need to submit these to Radiation Assurance.
+If a change or modification will affect the information in Part B Section 3 you’ll need to submit these to Radiation Assurance.
 This includes, but is not limited to, any changes to:

 • the number of scans – this can be an addition or reduction (for example as a result of change in length of time participants are in follow-up, addition of new arms to the study which include scans)